Legitcoder/SentimentBot-Rails-API/README.md

 Note: Team receives responses through users which is why surveyId is optional.
-Beyond MVP once a user can join multiple this will not work and need to fixed.
+Beyond MVP once a user can join multiple teams this will not work and need to fixed.